Managing a business is hard. Managing a salon has unique problems.

 One of the common elements we noticed with the people who cause the most problems are those who want the deepest discounts.

-And it goes above and beyond preventing drama; we want a salon where people will do anything to be a part of our team, but who are also organized and successful.
+And it goes above and beyond preventing drama; we want a salon where people will do anything to be a part of our team and organized and successful.

 People who will do anything to get the lowest price are not seeing the value in the salon.
-And above everything, we want to protect the culture of the space where everyone is professional and is the best in their field.
+And above everything, we want to protect the space's culture where everyone is professional and is the best in their field.

 Increasing our prices will mean that some good people will decide not to come to the salon.
 But we are okay with that.
-We rather grow slowly and accumulate the best people instead of having to go through anything like this again.
+We rather grow slowly and accumulate the best people instead of going through anything like this again.

 Create a More In-Depth On-Boarding Process